AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-jan-4.md

 * Make an API call

 We've also removed the Iterate attachments module.
 You can combine the List attachments module with the Iterator module to iterate attachments.

-For more information, see [Microsoft Office 365 Email](../../../workfront-fusion/apps-and-their-modules/microsoft-365-email-modules.md).